Susan had long suspected that Tim was fucking someone on the side. But she was too tired and too complacent to do anything about it.

 Since she went to bed hours before she, she didn’t even always know when he went out.
 Or, when he even came home for that matter, as they slept in separate rooms.

 Was he really going out to write?
-Or, was she living in denial?
+Or, was she living in denial all of this time.
+And if so, then for how long?

 She finally asked him about and he admitted that he was poking around on new material, while actively seeking freelance work.
 He was hesitant to admit this because she had recently expressed frustration with his constant need to write.
 She didn’t understand why his teaching job wasn’t enough.
 And though he claimed it didn’t interfere with his parenting obligations, she disagreed.
 She would never deny that he was a good father, there was no question that his writing ambitions often left him distracted.
 And aloof.
 And the more time had passed, the more resentful she had become.

-“I didn’t sign up for this,” she had said.
+“I didn’t sign up for this,” she reminded him.

-Despite her edict for him to find someone else to fuck, she never saw anything suspicious.
-Nor, did she think he was capable of going through with it – even if he tried.
-No because he wasn’t attractive – she objectively knew he was, even though she no longer subjectively found herself attracted to him.
+Despite his assurance that he had been going out for the sake of writing, she began to have a real sneaking suspicion that he was up to no good, despite not having a shred of evidence.
+Then again, was he even capable of having an affair, even if he tried?
+It wasn’t a matter of him not being attractive.
+She objectively knew he was, even though she no longer subjectively found herself attracted to him.
 She just didn’t believe he had the confidence to go through it.
 Or, if he tried, he was likely to fall flat on his face.

-A few weeks later, she finally got her answer.
-While gathering laundry, she found her smoking gun: a vanilla scent on the clothes he wore the day before.
+A few weeks later, her suspicions didn’t subside.
+And then she finally got her answer.
+While gathering laundry, she found her smoking gun: a floral scent on the clothes he wore the day before.
 The next morning, she detected a slight trace of the same scent on him as he walked past her.
 She bit her tongue.
 She knew the deal, but was taken aback by a low simmer of unexpected jealousy.

 Was it a one-time thing?
 Was it a regular occurrence and she simply never noticed it before?
 Did she really want to know?